yusiwen/myConfigs/X11/README.md

 ### Xresources and Xinit Files

-`Xresources` and `Xresoruces.home-ubuntu` are Xresources file for URxvt.
+`Xresources` is user's .Xresources file for X. It contains configurations for xterm, urxvt, rofi, etc.

-`xinitrc` is xinitrc file for custom i3-wm xsession.
-If i3-wm is started from LightDM, this file is not used.
+`xinitrc` is user's .xinitrc file for custom i3-wm xsession.
+If i3-wm is started from LightDM by `/usr/share/xsessions/i3.desktop`, this file is not used.

 Usage:
 ```